 I guess everyone are aware of this simple remedy- Tea Tree oil for acne.
 But, have any of you tried peppermint essential oil for acne?
 Well, I did and released that this guy really works for me, a way better than tea tree oil for acne.

 It all happens with one trial and error or just an error too sometimes to take you to the right path.
 And so said “Sometimes the wrong train can take us to the right place” – PAULO COELHO

 It was on one unusual night where my pimple was about to say hello to me.
-Though I put The body shop Tea tree night cream usually on it to reduce the swelling, I thought Why I don’t I give a shot of the actual Tea Tree oil that I have just received a day ago.
+Though I put The body shop Tea tree night cream usually on it to reduce the swelling, I thought Why don’t I give a shot of the actual Tea Tree oil that I have just got a day ago.
 So here, I got so lucky.
 Instead of picking up the Tea Tree essential oil, I accidentally picked up the peppermint essential oil (that I usually use it for foot soaks and hair packs) as both the packaging were almost same.
 I only realized this until there was an unusual minty smell and cooling sensation on my skin.
 That was an “Oh sh*t.!” moment .
-I then turned the bottle and saw, it says “Peppermint essential oil”.
+I then turned the bottle and saw, “Peppermint essential oil” on it.

 I was not so panicked at that time, as I already know that mint leaves are a good remedy to treat acne, so why not let this be on my skin for tonight.
 Let me not waste even 1 drop of these precious essential oils 😀

 I went to bed that night.

 I was so amazed to see how the pimple was almost dead by morning.
-The swelling reduced, that pimple bump was reduced and it was less noticeable too.
+The swelling reduced and the pimple bump was reduced to far too noticable.

-I applied this peppermint essential oil n the other night too.
+I then applied this peppermint essential oil on the other night too.
 And Voila..!
-I was completely washed away by next morning.
+It was completely washed away by the next morning.